 I finished his lecture 2017 Personality and Its Transformations (University of Toronto), highly recommended for everybody interested in psychology and personality.

 Andrew Doyle wrote a fantastic article about Peterson on Spiked: Jordan Peterson: how the left manufactured a folk devil.

-I love the work Brett and Kate McKay are doing on their website The Art of Manliness.
-In times of declining male values and the rise of weak, whiney, pathetic men (Soy Boys) their work is so relevant.
+I love the work Brett and Kate McKay are doing on their website, The Art of Manliness.
+In times of declining male values and the rise of weak, whiny, pathetic men (Soy Boys) their work is relevant.
 They promote Stoic values, adventure, responsibility, leadership, courage, learning, strength, and virtue – for women and for men.

-The Art of Manliness Podcast has over 600 episodes, and 2.5 million monthly downloads.
-They interview interesting people and talk about important topics as for example breathing correctly, physical autonomy, the code of the warrior, how to deal with bullies, how to thinking for yourself, why people build bunkers, organizing your life like a chef, getting in shape, learning for its own sake, Greek tragedies for theraphy, male loneliness, or turning fear into fuel.
+The Art of Manliness Podcast has over 600 episodes and 2.5 million monthly downloads.
+They interview interesting people and discuss important topics for example breathing correctly, physical autonomy, the code of the warrior, how to deal with bullies, how to thinking for yourself, why people build bunkers, organizing your life like a chef, getting in shape, learning for its own sake, Greek tragedies for therapy, male loneliness, or turning fear into fuel.

 A lot has changed since the criminalization in the 70s put an end to the studies of psychedelics.
 Scientists started studying the topic again with incredible results.
 Jordan B Peterson gives an introduction to the recent studies in Heroic and Shamanic Initiations from his lecture 2017 Personality and Its Transformations (University of Toronto).
 It’s incredible how one dose of Psilocybin can change the personality permanently by one standard deviation in Openness.
 Psychedelics reduce anxiety, lift the fear of death, and make people friendlier.